SchulzLab/MASSIF/README.md

 Necessarily installed software and packages:

 - [The Meme Suite](http://meme-suite.org/doc/download.html) (version 5.0.2 or 5.0.3) to use CentriMo
-- compiler that is able to use openMP (and omp.h file which is part of the GNU OpenMP Library)
+- C++ compiler that is able to use openMP (and omp.h file which is part of the GNU OpenMP Library) (Notice, for Mac OS the clang++ compiler and the packages libopm is necessary)
-- TODO: explain how to install on the mac

 Download the repository.
 Notice, that the code for PASTAA is enclosed.
 To compile the C++ code of MASSIF and PASTAA perform the following commands: